 Table of contents

-Why AI Security Tools Are Different and 9 Tools to Know in 2025
+Why AI Security Tools Are Different and 9 Tools to Know in 2026

 What are AI security tools?

 As companies embed AI models into their applications, they face risks that traditional security tools weren’t designed to catch, such as prompt injection, data leakage, model poisoning, and shadow AI.
-Addressing these threats requires a new class of security tools built specifically for AI specific risk.
+Addressing these threats requires a new class of security tools built specifically for AI risk.

 These AI security tools typically focus on three areas: securing the data that trains and powers models, hardening the models themselves against theft and manipulation, and protecting the runtime environment where models interact with users.
 By covering these dimensions, they help defend against attacks like adversarial inputs, model extraction, and data poisoning.